 Medieval History: A Literature Approach

-Beautiful Feet offers two different guides for the study of Medieval History using real books, Medieval History: A Literature Approach for Fifth Through Eighth Grade by Rebecca Manor and Rebecca Allen (published in 2023) and Medieval Reformation and Renaissance History for grades nine through twelve by Rebecca Manor and Rea Berg (2012).
+Beautiful Feet offers two different guides for the study of Medieval History using real books, Medieval History: A Literature Approach for Fifth Through Eighth Grade by Rebecca Manor and Rebecca Allen (published in 2023) and Medieval History: A Literature Approach for High School by Rebecca Manor and Rebecca Allen (2024).
 Both guides cover the period from the fall of Rome through the early 1500s.
+They follow the same timelines, often covering the same or similar topics, so it’s fairly easy to have different students working through both guides at the same time.

-These guides lay out reading schedules for two wonderful collections of living books along with questions and activities.
-Both guides feature full-color and lovely illustrations.
+These guides lay out reading schedules for two wonderful collections of living books, along with questions, activities, internet links, and recipes.
+Both guides feature lovely, full-color illustrations, including artwork from each period.

 Books Used with Each Guide

-Each study uses a core resource book or “spine” to ensure thorough coverage.
-For the younger level, the core book is The European World by Barbara Hanawalt.
-Along with this and the books I’ve already listed, the study for younger students uses several other books, such as The Adventures of Robin Hood by Roger Lancelyn Green, Castle by David Macaulay, Morning Star of the Reformation by Andy Thompson, The Trumpeter of Krakow by Eric P. Kelly, Joan of Arc by M. Boutet de Monvel, and The Royal Kingdoms of Ghana, Mali, and Songhay: Life in Medieval Africa by Patricia and Fredrick McKissack.
+Along with the books I’ve already listed, the study for younger students uses several other books, such as Queen Eleanor: Independent Spirit of the Medieval World by Polly Schoyer Brooks; Castle by David Macaulay; The Magna Charta by James Daugherty; Morning Star of the Reformation by Andy Thompson; The Trumpeter of Krakow by Eric P. Kelly; The Story of Joan of Arc by M. Boutet de Monvel; I, Juan de Pareja: The Story of a Great Painter and the Slave He Helped Become an Artist by Elizabeth Borton de Treviño; and The Royal Kingdoms of Ghana, Mali, and Songhay: Life in Medieval Africa by Patricia and Fredrick McKissack.
+There are 20 required books for this study.

-Beautiful Feet sells the guides by themselves as well as packages for each level with the guide, the required books, maps, and timelines.
+Beautiful Feet sells the guides by themselves or in packages for each level that include the guide, the required books, map, and timeline.

-Additional books are recommended for each of the eight units of the guide for younger students and for each lesson in the older-level guide, but I suspect most students will have plenty to read between the required books and internet source material.
+Additional books are recommended for each of the eight units of the guides under the heading “Rabbit Trails,” but I suspect most students will have plenty to read between the required books and internet source material.
 The guides let parents know that students do not need to read every page in every book.
 Students might even skip some books entirely, but not the spine books.

 The Guides

+The guides occasionally present vocabulary words for students to define in preparation for their reading, and they pose questions for students to answer as they work through the reading, videos, and research.
 Parents can choose how to use the questions.
 Many of the questions lend themselves to discussion rather than written work, and some questions might serve as essay topics.
-Answer keys are at the back of each book.
+Answer keys to questions with predictable answers are at the back of each guide.

-Students will also create a portfolio of their best work—reports, projects, photos, poems, etc. Recognizing that we live in the digital age, the guides suggest that the portfolio can be a dedicated notebook, a website, or blog—whatever medium the student prefers.
+Students might use a notebook or binder to record vocabulary words, answers to questions, and research results.
+However, the guides also suggest that students create a portfolio of their work—reports, projects, photos, poems, etc. Recognizing that we live in the digital age, the guides say the portfolio can be a dedicated notebook, a website, or blog—whatever medium the student prefers.

 Summary